-(%) Rubric Description A ≥ 90 Excellent, has a strong understanding of all concepts and is able to apply the concepts in all and novel situations.
-Has full mastery of the content of the course. $90 > B \ge 70$ Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations. $70 > C \ge 60$ Average, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
-60 > D ≥ 50 Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situations.
+(%) Rubric Description A≥90 Excellent, has a strong understanding of all concepts and is able to apply the concepts.
+Has full mastery of the content of the course.
+90> B ≥70 Good, has a strong understanding of most or all of the concepts and is able to apply them to stated and defined situations.
+70>C≥60 Average, has a basic understanding of the major concepts of the course and is able to apply to basic situations.
+60> D ≥50 Below average, has a basic understanding of only the simple concepts and is able to apply to only a limited number of the most basic situations.
 F < 50 Demonstrates no understanding of the course content